List of Teenage Mutant Ninja Turtles characters: Attila the Frog

 Atilla the Frog is a member of the Punk Frogs.
 He is named after Attila the Hun.
 He is armed with a spike ball and chain.

 In Mutant Turtles: Superman Legend, Attila makes a cameo.

 In the 2012 animated series, Attila the Frog (voiced by Maurice LaMarche) is the leader of the group.
 Much of his behavior was inspired after actor Marlon Brando, and inspired by his characters in The Godfather and Apocalypse Now.

 In the IDW comics, Attila is the tall leader of the Punk Frogs, wields a morningstar, and is very protective of the group.

 Genghis Frog

 Genghis Frog is a member of the Punk Frogs.
 He is named after Genghis Khan.

 In the 1987 animated series, Genghis Frog (voiced by Jim Cummings) is a Punk Frog that is armed with an axe.

 In Mutant Turtles: Superman Legend, Genghis makes a cameo.

 In the 2012 animated series, Genghis Frog (voiced by Kevin Michael Richardson) served as the General of the Frog Soldiers.

 In the IDW comics, Genghis Frog is a tall member of the Punk Frogs with a fierce personality and wields an axe.

 In Teenage Mutant Ninja Turtles: Mutant Mayhem, Genghis Frog is voiced by Hannibal Buress.
 He is a member of Superfly's gang.
 Genghis Frog eventually joins the other gang members in switching to the Turtle's side and becoming part of their extended family.

+Genghis Frog appears in Tales of the Teenage Mutant Ninja Turtles, voiced by Amad Jackson while his croaking sounds were provided by Fred Tatasciore.

+Genghis Frog appears in Teenage Mutant Ninja Turtles: Mutants Unleashed, voiced again by Amad Jackson.